Remember What it Was Like to Hang Out With People?

 - Encourage your boss or manager to set up different types of events.
 For example, schedule an event through fun new tools like Icebreaker.video, Hopin, or Lunchpool.
 Our interface allows you to network in a freeform manner–we even have virtual tables where you can sit with other people to have a chat.
 Instead of feeling trapped inside a Zoom screen, use our platform to interact with others who you may not usually get a chance to speak to or see.
 We’ve found that the most meaningful interactions come from sitting around a table that’s not much bigger than your average carpool!

 None of us know just how long this whole global pandemic will last.
-Make sure your mental health and happiness is a priority and start choosing behaviors that will help you do that.
+Make sure your mental health and happiness are a priority and start choosing behaviors that will help you do that.

 You can’t take care of others without taking care of yourself, and that includes figuring out your new normal and learning how to battle fatigue and exhaustion caused by constant video meetings.